Tanya1515/HamletSorting/HamletSortingREADME.md

 # HamletSorting
-#Description

  HamletSorting is a program that sort alphabetically famous poem.
-#How to get it worked

 To quick start you may use the folowing commands:
  1. make
  2. ./run hamlet.txt